-I am part of the “Silent Generation” or more commonly known as a Traditionalist.
-Wehave also been labeled, “The Greatest Generation.”
-Those names were associated with the time in which we were born – anywhere between 1928-1945.
-I don’t really agree with SILENT OR GREATEST.
-We are indeed traditionalists however.
+I am part of the “Silent Generation” or more commonly known as a Traditionalist – or those born from 1923-1945.
 We all have our pluses and minuses, but many of us old timers seem to think that the Newbies are on the road to destruction.
 I have to admit I’m one of those old Fuddy Duddys myself at times.

 I grew up in an age of discovery which brought us the first automatic washing machine, the first television set and beautiful gas guzzling cars.
 It was a time when war was in the past, but still held the threat of possible nuclear actions.
 We had regular air raid drills when I was in school, where everyone would hide under their desk and cover their heads.
 I’m not sure how that would’ve saved us from anything, but we did it.
 Everyone knew all the words to the National Anthem; Coke was something you drank from a bottle; recycling meant taking that bottle back for a two cents refund.

 Our entertainment consisted of going to a movie on Saturday and spending the entire day watching the same movie over and over for a quarter.
 I grew up with Shirley Temple and Judy Garland and experienced some of the most fabulous musicals ever to hit the screen.
 Of course in those days, movies weren’t rated.
 They didn’t have to be.
 They were melodramatic, over acted and delightfully unlike reality.
 Today everything is about reality.
 Who wants to be entertained by things that happen every day.
 BORING!